 Review Committee (RC):

 To earn PCSAS accreditation, an applicant program must provide clear evidence of a consistent record of graduating clinical scientists–individuals who have made meaningful contributions to basic and applied research relevant to mental and behavioral health problems, or who have used their scientific knowledge and skills to design, develop, select, evaluate, deliver, supervise, and disseminate empirically supported clinical assessments, interventions, and prevention strategies.
 Such outcome evidence is the sine qua non of PCSAS accreditation and will carry the greatest weight in the RC’s qualitative evaluations of, and ultimate decisions regarding, applicant programs.
-Programs judged to be of highest quality will be those that demonstrate convincingly that the majority of their students contribute significantly to advancing scientific knowledge and to using that knowledge to improve public health.
+A recent evaluation of the psychometric properties of a key judgment in review of PCSAS applications can be seen here: (Treat, Miller & Simons, 2023) Programs judged to be of highest quality will be those that demonstrate convincingly that the majority of their students contribute significantly to advancing scientific knowledge and to using that knowledge to improve public health.